sagebind/rote/README.md

 end)
 ```

+Rote uses [Lua](http://www.lua.org) as a configuration syntax.
+You do not need to be familiar with Lua to use Rote; the syntax is very simple to understand!

 Now to execute the `debug` task, we can run `rote debug`.
 Rote will look for the `Rotefile` in the current directory.
 If the file is in a different directory or has a different name, you can use the `-f` flag to specify a different location:

     rote -f my/Rotefile debug